Ruby

-A ruby is a pinkish red to blood-red colored gemstone, a variety of the mineral corundum (aluminium oxide).
+Ruby is a pinkish-red to blood-red gemstone, a variety of the mineral corundum (aluminium oxide).
 Ruby is one of the most popular traditional jewelry gems and is very durable.
-Other varieties of gem-quality corundum are called sapphires.
+Other varieties of gem-quality corundum are called sapphires; given that the rest of the corundum species are called as such, rubies are sometimes referred to as "red sapphires".

 Ruby is one of the traditional cardinal gems, alongside amethyst, sapphire, emerald, and diamond.
 The word ruby comes from ruber, Latin for red.
-The color of a ruby is due to the element chromium.
+The color of a ruby is due to the presence of chromium.

 Some gemstones that are popularly or historically called rubies, such as the Black Prince's Ruby in the British Imperial State Crown, are actually spinels.
 These were once known as "Balas rubies".

 The quality of a ruby is determined by its color, cut, and clarity, which, along with carat weight, affect its value.
 The brightest and most valuable shade of red, called blood-red or pigeon blood, commands a large premium over other rubies of similar quality.
-After color follows clarity: similar to diamonds, a clear stone will command a premium, but a ruby without any needle-like rutile inclusions may indicate that the stone has been treated.
+After color comes clarity: similar to diamonds, a clear stone will command a premium, but a ruby without any needle-like rutile inclusions may indicate that the stone has been treated.
 Ruby is the traditional birthstone for July and is usually pinker than garnet, although some rhodolite garnets have a similar pinkish hue to most rubies.
-The world's most valuable ruby to be sold at auction is the Sunrise Ruby.
+The world's most valuable ruby to be sold at auction is the Estrela de Fura, which sold for US$34.8 million.